spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-image-sets.md

 To edit an image of the marketplace abstract product:

 1. Next to the abstract product, which image you want to edit, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Images* pane.
-2. Select a locale you want to update images for.
+2. Select a default or specific  locale you want to update images for.
 3. Update the following:
     - SET NAME
-    - ORDER
+    - IMAGE ORDERED
     - SMALL IMAGE URL
     - LARGE IMAGE URL
 4. Click **Save**.